Have you ever found yourself in a situation of trying to find the email address associated with any domain?

 There is also an in-built tracker and lead management in-built.
 The email tracker is also available as a stand-alone chrome extension and can be downloaded from here.

-Hunter offers a free account which let you check 50 queries for a free every month.
+Hunter offers a free account that let you check 50 queries for free every month.
 Here is the pricing structure of hunter.io: